|

 1: Draining the Coleman Saluspa

 If the filter is clean, drain the spa and refill it with fresh water.
-To do this, first, turn off the power to the spa.
-Then, remove the cap from the drain valve and attach a garden hose to the valve.
+First, turn off the spa’s power.
+Then, remove the cap from the drain valve and attach a garden hose to it.

 Open the valve and let the water drain until the spa is empty.
 Once the spa is bare, close the valve and remove the hose.

-Remove any remaining water inside the spa using a wet/dry vac or a mop.
+Use a wet/dry vac or a mop to remove any remaining water inside the spa.
 Finally, refill the spa with fresh water and turn on the power.
-Check Video below.
+Check the video below.

 2: Cleaning the inside